Executive Metabolism™ Performance Intelligence

 What Is the Physiology Behind Metabolic Drift?

-The physiological mechanisms associated with metabolic drift are well-documented in the research literature, even if the pattern itself has not previously been named as a single framework.
+The physiological mechanisms associated with Metabolic Drift™ align with well-documented changes in midlife endocrine regulation, mitochondrial efficiency, and glucose metabolism during the perimenopause transition.
 The perimenopause and menopause transition is associated with measurable changes in estrogen and progesterone levels that directly affect mitochondrial biogenesis, glucose uptake in the brain, cortisol regulation, and sleep architecture (Greendale et al., JCEM, 2019; Brinton et al., Nature Reviews Endocrinology, 2015).

 Executive Metabolism™ maps metabolic drift across five physiological systems through the 5 Forces of Metabolic Capacity™ framework.
 Each Force represents a distinct system that may be contributing to the pattern.
 Identifying which Forces are most constrained is the starting point of all Executive Metabolism™ advisory work.